gogogo1024/interview/system_design/keyvaluestore/README.md

       - each node periodically send heartbeats to a set of random node
       - once nodes receive heartbeats, membership list is updated to the latest info
-      - if the heartbeat has not increased for more than predefined periods,the member is considered as offline
+      - if the heartbeat has not increased for more than predefined periods,the member is considered as offline sloppy quorum and hinted handoff and merkle tree